- 1. Lambda Expression Python

 2. When you need to call that code only once

 One of the main reasons why we use functions, apart from modularity, is reusability of code.
 But when you want to need some code only once, or less often, you may use a lambda expression in place of defining a function for it.

 In Python, and in other languages like C++, we can specify default arguments.
 But what is that?
 Suppose a function func1() has an arity of 2 with parameters a and b.
-What happens if the user provides only one argument, or none?
-This is why you may want to provide default values to your parameters.
+What happens if the user provides only one argument or none?
+This is why you may want to provide default values for your parameters.
 Let’s take an example.

 >>> def func1(a=2,b=3): print(a,' ',b) >>> func1()